Some of you are probably wondering why you even need a garage heater in the first place.

 - Instant sun-like heat

 There’s no need to beat around the bush here.
 By now, you can already tell that the Optimus H-9010 Garage/Shop Ceiling or Wall Mount Utility Heater is by far the cheapest, most economical heater on our entire list.
-As we mentioned above, this is the ultimate solution for homeowners looking for an affordable, space-saving features.
+As we mentioned above, this is the ultimate solution for homeowners looking for affordable, space-saving features.

 But does the substantially lower price tag mean that the quality is lowered or compromised?